This Manila Travel Guide helps you make the most of your two days in the city. It features a well-crafted itinerary and a detailed travel budget.

 I always caught myself returning to Manila for reasons other than just seeing the ruins of its splendor.
 Moreover, to see its transformations.
 Manila has undergone a string of rehabilitations over the years in an attempt to restore to its former glory.

-Whenever I visit a new city, such as Singapore, I can’t help but hope that Manila will soon regain its long-lost allure.
+Whenever I visit a foreign city, like Taichung, I can’t help but hope that Manila will soon regain its long-lost allure.
 Moreover, I’m hopeful to see Manila as among the best best cities to visit in the near future.

 Manila Travel Guide Contents